jewkesy/Showcase/README.md

 # Showcase
-Google Chrome Extension to create a rolling showcase demonstrator for web pages
+Google Chrome Extension to create a rolling showcase demonstrator for your web pages